kimmvb/movie-challenge-fw/README.md

 ## Tests 🛠️

-To ensure our project funcionalities were working properly, they were tested.
+To ensure our project functionalities were working properly, they were tested.

     > There are three different test files.